 I value curiosity because progress demands we get past the obvious and open people’s minds to new possibilities.
 It’s not enough to know about something, it’s important to understand why.
 By asking questions we can connect with people and, by listening thoughtfully, we elevate their voices, build empathy, and ensure their dreams are our starting point.
 The more we can experience what’s going on for them the more we can appreciate their needs and worries.
 Asking “what if” and “why not” is to be encouraged, so is celebrating setbacks.
 Better to try and fail than never try at all.
 After all, our greatest asset is learning, and with courage, initiative and resourcefulness our experiments push the envelope and create new experiences.
-Listening elevates the voices of the people we’re designing for and ensures that their dreams and worries are our starting point.

 Seeking positive change

 We all want our lives at work to be enjoyable and engaging, and add up to something that feels worthwhile.
-That comes from having interest and variety; from feeling a part of something bigger and knowing how we can contribute.
+This comes from having interest and variety; from feeling a part of something bigger and knowing how we can contribute.
 Every day brings opportunity to try something new, or do something familiar in a different way.
 When our curiosity is stirred, we think more deeply, more creatively and more rationally.
 We can discover how we can improve, what we can create, where we can grow.
 Small shifts can have a big impact.
 And we can all make small shifts.

-Most breakthrough discoveries and remarkable inventions in our history are the result of our curiosity.
+Most breakthrough discoveries and remarkable inventions in our history are the result of our insatiable curiosity.
 Our future requires that we maintain that same sense of wonder and keep our curiosity alive.
 To indulge our impulses to seek new information and experiences and explore novel possibilities.
 To fuel our creativity, learning and innovation.